ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_torque_enable.md

 {% else %}

 Torque Enable(64) determines Torque ON/OFF.
-Writing ‘1’ to Toque Enable's address will turn on the Torque and all Data in the EEPROM area will be locked.
+Writing ‘1’ to Torque Enable's address will turn on the Torque and all Data in the EEPROM area will be locked.

 |   Value    | Description                    |
 |:----------:|:-------------------------------|